Aditya3435/pomodoro-terminal/README.md

 Break Suggestion: Take a short walk to refresh your mind.
 ```

+## Contributing

+Contributions are welcome! 🎉
+If you'd like to improve this project, feel free to fork the repository, make changes, and submit a pull request.
+You can also open issues for feature requests or bug reports.

 ## License
 This project is licensed under the MIT License.

 ## Author
 - Developed by Aditya Maurya
 - GitHub: [Aditya3435](https://github.com/Aditya3435)

+---

+🚀 **Stay focused and productive!** If you enjoy using this tool, consider giving it a ⭐ on GitHub!